Frater-SDK/frater/docs/index.md

 - `docker`
 - `docker-compose`

-As you develop your own system,
+As you develop your own system, you can pick and choose which components are used in your system.
+For example,

 ## Frater API